 - 5.1 The Regulations provide for the reporting of the average price per package or the net revenue from each package size of a DIN.
-Pursuant to the Regulations, the average price or the net revenue reported should take into account reductions given as a promotion or in the form of rebates, discounts, refunds, free goods, free services, gifts, and other such benefits. - 5.2 Adjustments made for free goods should only include products provided to customers in a saleable form, and in the same package sizes as those being offered for sale.
+Pursuant to the Regulations, the average price or the net revenue reported should take into account reductions given as a promotion or in the form of rebates, discounts, refunds, free goods, free services, gifts or any other benefit of a like nature after the deduction of the federal sales tax. - 5.2 Adjustments made for free goods should only include products provided to customers in a saleable form, and in the same package sizes as those being offered for sale.
 Samples provided to physicians are not considered free goods, and patentees should not report them with the sales and price data submitted under the Regulations.

-- 5.3 Products supplied under a compassionate release program can be either included or excluded so long as the inclusion or exclusion thereof is consistent in all reporting periods. - 5.4 For clarification see NEWSletter: Volume 4, Issue No. 2, April 2000, page 5 Calculation of the average transaction price in the event of special programs and incentives offered by patentees - clarification of the Board's Guidelines. - 5.5 Generally, the average price will be calculated on the basis of the total net revenues for all package sizes of the DIN sold during the pricing period, divided by the number of units sold.
+- 5.3 Products supplied under a compassionate release program can be either included or excluded from the calculation of the ATP, so long as the inclusion or exclusion thereof is consistent in all reporting periods. - 5.4 For clarification see NEWSletter: Volume 4, Issue No. 2, April 2000, page 5 Calculation of the average transaction price in the event of special programs and incentives offered by patentees - clarification of the Board's Guidelines. - 5.5 Generally, the average price will be calculated on the basis of the total net revenues for all package sizes of the DIN sold during the pricing period, divided by the number of units sold.